 A. Student Affairs

 - The Law School Student Affairs offices are located in Suite 127 of the Student Services

 Suite on the first floor of the School of Law.
-Susan Palmer, Associate Dean of Student
+The staff of Student Affairs comprises

 - Accommodations & Disability Services

 - Bar Review Loans